jayoung/pamlWrapper/README.md

 push docker image to some repo

+add a script that checks alignment and warns if things aren't the same length, or if there's a lot of stop codons or frameshifts

 figure out how to run on the cluster using singularity

 update and complete documentation, including describing starting parameters